-An initial review of three sources of information was conducted as part of preparation of this work plan: the Phase 1 Regional Site Inspection of Truax Field conducted by Amec Foster Wheeler1, surface water sampling in Starkweather Creek conducted in 2019 by WDNR2, and stormwater sampling conducted by Mead & Hunt at DCRA in April-June 20193.
-There is no comparable PFAS data available for the burn pit sites.
+Three sources of information were reviewed as part of the preparation of this work plan: the Phase 1 Regional Site Inspection of Truax Field conducted by Amec Foster Wheeler, surface water sampling in Starkweather Creek conducted in 2019 by WDNR, and stormwater sampling conducted by Mead & Hunt at the Airport between April and June 2019.

-A phase 1 site inspection for perfluorinated compounds (PFCs, a.k.a.
-PFAS) was conducted for the National Guard Bureau at the Truax Field Air National Guard Base (the Base) that is located on the southeast side of DCRA property.
-Findings of the inspection were reported in March 20194.
-The inspection included evaluation of nine potential release areas characterized by sampling of soil and groundwater.
-Sampling indicated exceedance of the United States Environmental Protection Agency (USEPA) lifetime drinking water Health Advisory for PFOA and PFOS in drinking water in groundwater at nine locations and exceedance of the calculated soil screening level5 for PFOA and PFOS at two locations.
-The report recommends further investigations to determine the nature and extent of PFC contamination at each of the nine potential release areas.
+A Phase 1 site inspection for perfluorinated compounds (PFCs, a.k.a.
+PFAS) was conducted for the National Guard Bureau at the Truax Field Air National Guard Base (Base) that is located on the southeast side of Airport property.
+Findings of the inspection were reported in March 2019.
+The inspection included evaluation of nine (9) potential release areas characterized by sampling of soil and groundwater.
+Sampling indicated exceedance of the United States Environmental Protection Agency (USEPA) lifetime drinking water Health Advisory for PFOA and PFOS in drinking water in groundwater at nine (9) locations and exceedance of the calculated United States Air Force soil screening level for PFOA and PFOS at two (2) locations.
+The report recommends further investigations to determine the nature and extent of PFC contamination at each of the nine (9) potential release areas.

-On June 20, 2019, WDNR collected surface water samples at four locations on Starkweather Creek, three of which are downstream of DCRA.
+In June 2019, WDNR collected surface water samples at four locations on Starkweather Creek, three (3) of which are downstream of the Airport.
 Varying numbers of PFAS compounds were detected in all samples at varying concentrations with a maximum result of 270 ng/L reported for PFOS at the Fair Oaks Avenue location on the West Branch.
-This location is approximately 1.5 miles downstream of DCRA and the PFOS result was over three times higher than the result reported at the Anderson Street location, which is immediately downstream of DCRA.
+This location is approximately 1.5 miles downstream of the Airport and the PFOS result was over three times higher than the result reported at the Anderson Street location, which is immediately downstream of the Airport.